 I could feed grapes to lemurs 24×7.
 Really, though, lemur feeding at @safariwilderness in @visitcentralfl is an epic experience.
 Give it a try next time you are in Central Florida.
 Safari Wilderness Park is conveniently located in Lakeland, Florida between Tampa and Orlando.
 Video credit: @funinfairfax

-For more information, please see Fun Things to Do in Central Florida
+For more information, please see our article about Things to Do in Central Florida

 Distance and Time (from Orlando): 74 miles, 1 hour 11 minutes